 - Heat a little olive oil in a pan and add the garam masala, chopped eggplant and the onions, cut in strips lengthwise.

 - After a moment, add the chopped mushrooms and stir.

 - Leave to cook for about 7 minutes or until the eggplant is cooked through.

 - Putting it all together

 - Mix the eggplant with the curry base.

-- Heat through and add one tin of chopped tomatoes.
+- Heat through before adding a tin of chopped tomatoes.

 - Taste the curry and add a handful of sultanas.